pantheon-systems/documentation/source/_docs/annual-billing.md

  - While all site plan downgrades will be effective immediately, no partial refunds will be issued.
  - Annual billing plans will auto-renew at the end of their annual subscription term unless terminated in advance.
  - Annual billing plans switched to monthly billing will be effective after the end of your current annual subscription term.
- - A site grandfathered into preferred pricing that is not owned by a qualified partner organization will move to list pricing when the billing plan changes.
+ - A site grandfathered into Preferred Pricing that is not owned by a qualified partner organization will move to list pricing when the billing plan changes.

 ## See Also